Poland charges Huawei manager, ex-spy with spying for China

-WARSAW, Poland — Poland’s counter-espionage agency has arrested a Chinese manager at tech giant Huawei in Poland and one of its own former officers and informed them both that they face charges of spying on Poland for China, state television reported Friday.
+WARSAW, Poland — Poland has arrested a Chinese manager at tech giant Huawei in Poland and one of its own former counter-espionage officers and charged them with spying on Poland for China, state television and officials reported Friday.

-The two men were arrested Tuesday, according to the Internal Security Agency.
-Polish security agents also searched the Warsaw offices of Huawei and Orange, Poland’s leading communications provider, where the former Polish spy had recently worked, seizing documents and electronic data.
-The homes of both men were also searched, according to TVP, the state broadcaster.

 Some European governments and telecom companies are following the U.S. lead in questioning whether using Huawei for vital infrastructure for mobile networks could leave them exposed to snooping by the Chinese government.

-Maciej Wasik, deputy head of Poland’s special service, said the operation that resulted in the arrests of the two suspects had been underway for a long time.
+Maciej Wasik, deputy head of Poland’s Special Services agency, said the operation that resulted in the arrests of the two suspects had been underway for a long time.
 He said “both carried out espionage activities against Poland.”

+Zaryn told The Associated Press that prosecutors have charged the two men with espionage, but that agents are continuing to collect evidence and interview witnesses, including sorting through what was seized earlier this week.
+Further indictments are expected, he said.

+“It’s not the beginning of this case but it’s also not the end,” he said.
+He also said no further details would be released now about the case because it is classified and the investigation is ongoing.

-TVP said the men have proclaimed their innocence and are refusing to give testimony in the case.
+TVP reported that the men have proclaimed their innocence, but Zaryn said he could not confirm that.
+If convicted, they could face up to 10 years in prison each.

-TVP, which is close to the government, identified the arrested Chinese man as Weijing W., saying he was a director in Poland at Huawei.
-The broadcaster said the man also went by the Polish first name of Stanislaw and had previously worked at the Chinese consulate in Gdansk.
+TVP, which is government-controlled media, identified the arrested Chinese man as Weijing W., saying he was a director in Poland at Huawei.
+It said the man also went by the Polish first name of Stanislaw and had previously worked at the Chinese consulate in Gdansk.

 A LinkedIn profile for a man named Stanislaw Wang appears to match details of the man described by Polish television.